 4. Maintenance of the diversity of natural habitats to provide substratum for spawning and nursery functions for juvenile fish.

 The implementation of the specified Nature 2000 conservation goals differ in the three Wadden Sea states.
-Active measures to restore, conserve and maintain the diversity of natural habitats, that have an indirect impact on fish, such as eelgrass restoration, are part of the Natura2000 management plans in NL & DK while the overarching goal of the Wadden Sea National Parks in DE is to maintain and develop natural processes, where necessary and adequate, specific measures for protection are applied also at a national level
+Active measures to restore, conserve and maintain the diversity of natural habitats, that have an indirect impact on fish, such as eelgrass restoration, are part of the Natura2000 management plans in NL & DK, while in the German Wadden Sea National Parks, natural processes shall proceed undisturbed (see above).
+In addition, the sanctuaries shall also serve the protection of certain fish species from the HD, for whom specific conservation objectives are set.

 Additionally, the MSFD provides a basis for a more integrated approach, it`s a possibility that still offers a lot more scope.
 The Wadden Sea states deal with that differently.